stats285/stats285.github.io/assets/assignments/02/assignment2.md

     ```bash
     elasticluster -vvvv start gce-slurm
     ```
-	if you run into error, and asked to run the setup again, please do so using.
+	if you run into error, and asked to run the setup again, please do so using,
     ```bash
     elasticluster -vvvv setup gce-slurm
     ```
     **if everything goes well, you will see** `your cluster is ready!`. **This is perhaps the moment you should shout** *Yay!* **and congratulate yourself.
 You now have your own cluster!**

 * You can also monitor the progress at [Google Cloud Consol](https://console.cloud.google.com/)